hexeguitar/TGX4/readme.md

 In general all the parameters are controlled via MIDI.
 There is a lot of controls and to make the hardware less expensive and easier to build the starting point is a simple html page using WebMIDI + WebSerial, which, opened in one of the supported browsers (Chrome, Opera, Edge) offers a full GUI interface.
 Teensy is using the USB Serial port to show the status and other info about the current state.
 Usage:
-1. Plug the Teensy with uploaded firmare into the USB port.
+1. Plug the Teensy with uploaded firmware into the USB port.
 2. Open the TGX4.htm page (html folder) in any of the supported browsers.
 3. Choose Teensy MIDI for the MIDI interface.
 4. Click _Connect_ and choose the Teensy Serial port.